rLannes/pycoverplot/README.md

     --gtf annotation.gtf --gene_id ENSMUSG00000028494 \
     --out figure.pdf
 ```
+--bam flag define a bam group, you can repeat it to define multiple bam group;
+--color argument define the color of a given bam group( either one color or must match the nuber of bam file in a bam group)

+### Some option worth knowing:
+--exon [exon|intron|intron_partial]: plot only the exon, plot the exon + intron or plot the ewon + compress the intron (usefull for very large intron)
+--average plot the average with enveloope (two times the standard deviation)
+--smooth average windows smoothing
+--thread option (multi cpu)
+--gene_id: you can plot a specific transcript using geneid:transcriptid
+--color_odd plot every other feature (exon/intorn in differene color) or every even intron in different color

-Plot coverage over a custom genomic interval instead of an annotated gene:
+## Plot coverage over a custom genomic interval instead of an annotated gene:

 ```bash
 pycoverplot